MayankGupta73/Robust-Calibration/README.md

  pip install -r requirements.txt
 ```

+## Models:

+The trained models used in the paper can be found here:
+<a href="https://csciitd-my.sharepoint.com/:f:/g/personal/csy207571_iitd_ac_in/Eqw1L9xtJjdFrEXbreNrhi8B4jkiOd1tW2FXTgbE3vfLWg?e=CcLjki">Trained Models</a>

 ## Training scripts:

 Before running the training or evalutation scripts make sure to download the required scripts and fill in the empty paths in the corresponding dataset file in the `datasets` folder.
 For eg. GBCU dataset requires several paths in  `dataset/gbc_usg.py` to be completed.